On This Page

 Duration 1 hour per PRD

-Attendees Product Owner, Functional Lead, Technical Lead, Business Stakeholders, QA Lead
+Attendees Product Owner, Functional Lead, Technical Architect, Business Stakeholders, Quality Engineer

 Sign-off Checklist